Time: 10:30 - 16:30

 What level is the course and do I need any particular skills?

-As with any other craft, basketry demands some manual dexterity.
+As with any other craft, basketry demands some manual dexterity in your hands.

 Beginners will start by learning to make a number of simple baskets using plaiting and twining techniques, with thread-away or trac borders.
 Handles and lids will also be looked at.

-People with experience will be given the chance to refresh their knowledge, work on their own projects and, if wanted, try out more experimental work, maybe using Rush with other materials.
+People with experience will be given the chance to refresh their knowledge, work on their own projects and, if wanted, try out more experimental work, perhaps using Rush with other materials.

 How will I be taught, and will there be any work outside the class?

-By demonstrations, practical work, hand outs, looking at finished baskets and fellow students' work.
+By demonstrations, practical work, hand outs, looking at sample baskets and fellow students' work.
 Individual and group tuition.
-You will be encouraged to continue at home during the week.
+You will be encouraged to continue at home during the week as it will support your progress.

 Are there any other costs?
 Is there anything I need to bring?

-Basic materials are provided.
+Access to basic materials and resources are available as part of this course.
 Please bring a book for note-taking.
 If you have one, a camera might be useful for recording progress, samples & other students’ work.

 When I've finished, what course can I do next?